Spider silk biology for biomedical applications - Anna Rising

 Our research is mainly focused on using spider silk technology for various medical applications.

-Another line of research concerns the use of a spider silk protein domain for efficient production of proteins and peptides, in particular for the generation of novel lung surfactant preparations.
+A third line of research concerns the use of a spider silk protein domain for efficient production of proteins and peptides.
+This technology can be used to produce valuable proteins but also to immobilize these in the hydrogels or fibers – thereby making bioactive materials.

 Our lab is located at Karolinska Institutet and at the Swedish University of Agricultural Sciences (SLU).